culture

 Spanish Christmas traditions are now among my favourites.

-Some, like Caga Tió, are hilarious and fun.
+Some, like Caga Tió, are hilarious.
 Others, like cracking open the Roscón de Reyes together, have become one of our own traditions that we look forward to every year.

 We still haven't won El Gordo yet, but if we do, there will be signs.